inkVerb/Vubuntu-info/README.md

 `sudo ./installvubuntu`

 ##### What "is" Vubuntu™ Desktop?
-*Vubuntu Desktop* has an installer included with Vrk™.
-It is not an "environment"; it's a set of install scripts that does what most users might do anyway for the first two or three hours after installing Ubuntu, all automated.
-If you have a cloud folder in your /home folder, after installing Vrk™ and Vubuntu Desktop, you might be all set to go.
+*Vubuntu Desktop* is included with Vrk™.
+It is not an "environment"; it's a set of install scripts that does what most users might do anyway for the first two or three hours after installing Ubuntu, but it's all automated.

-Vubuntu includes some desktop themes and wallpapers, mostly minimalist for studios and in the booth.
+Vubuntu Desktop includes desktop, theme, and wallpapers settings, mostly minimalist for studios and in the booth.
+It includes the "Vubuntu Studio Lite" toned-down recipe of Ubuntu Studio apps and common desktop tools.

-It detects your environment and makes some no-brainer "Tweaks" in Unity, Xfce, and GNOME to make them less unbearable (in order of unbearableness,) but is more hands-off for KDE, Mint, and the rest (since those users tend to be more opinionated.)
+Vubuntu Desktop detects your environment and makes several no-brainer "Tweaks" in Ubuntu (Unity), and just a few in Xfce and GNOME, to make them less unbearable, but is more hands-off for KDE, Mint, and other environments that cater to GUI connoisseurs.

-Alt + rClick to resize windows, default dark minimal themes and flat icons, simple "creative space" wallpapers from inkVerb and Ubuntu Studio, Docky and Guake on startup... it's all setup.

-One really cool thing: Vubuntu sets a "root" theme.
-So, when you sudo a desktop app, i.e. sudo nautilus, it looks a bit Valley-ish. root changes the prompt, it should change the theme also.
+Alt + rClick to resize windows, default dark minimal themes and flat icons, simple "creative space" wallpapers from inkVerb and Ubuntu Studio, Docky and Guake on startup...
+Vubuntu automatically makes icons visible once again in menues for Unity and GNOME.
+It can even set a "root" theme, so, when you sudo a desktop app, i.e. sudo nautilus, it looks different from all other windows...
+It's all set up for you by Vubuntu Desktop's install script.
+If you have a cloud folder and a USB with former Ubuntu settiongs (Vrk backs those up to USB also,) after installing Vrk™ and Vubuntu Desktop, your _ubuntu installation will be setup in a snap.

-##### Types of features installed (may vary)
+Ink is a verb.
+So, don't waste time fixing OOB settings.
+Vrk will do the work so you can get inking.

+(out of box)

+##### Vubuntu™ Studio Lite apps

 - Chromium, Docky, FileZilla, Midori, Epiphany Browser (if you have GNOME) Guake (with Indicator), Gedit, Libre Office, fonts galore, GIMP (with plugins), Inkscape, Audacity (with Chris' compressor), Audio Tag Tool, LMMS, Ardour, Blender, Darktable, Kdenlive, Flash, GNOME and Ubuntu Studio desktop goodies, Clementine, Amarok (most podcast-friendly), VLC (and friends), Stellarium, Dropbox, Skype, Linux low-latency, and tools like GParted, git, vim, zip, 7zip, etc.
-- The above apps, and a few more, are installed in small clusters in case you have slow Internet and can't download it all in one session.
+- The above apps, and a few more, are installed in small clusters.
+In case you have slow Internet and can't download it all in one session, you can pick up closer to where you left off.
 - Interactive install packages (MS fonts & Jackd) run first so you can quickly agree to EULA and settings, then walk away.
-- It runs a script to automatically make icons visible in menues for Ubuntu (Unity) and GNOME.
-- It automatically adds a Docky dock and Guake for startup, already configured
-- You might consider installing Vubuntu™ before installing Ubuntu Studio, if you want to install all of Ubuntu Studio.
-Since many larger apps are included in Vubuntu™ Desktop, your Ubuntu Studio install time will be shorter.
+- Installing Vubuntu Desktop's "Studio Lite" first makes Ubuntu Studio install more smoothely.
+(Vrk has an Ubuntu Studio install script also, but doesn't change the desktop environment.)

+##### Planned
-- Planned: Vubuntu™ eventually plans to be an easily-installed Ubuntu distro that could be installed via unetbootin & USB.
+Vubuntu™ eventually plans to be an Ubuntu distro that could be installed via unetbootin & USB.
+But, that is "very eventually".

+##### Thoughts and backstory, from Jesse

+GNOME is awesome for working at a desk, but it has issues: It doesn't handle large copy operations well, the top corner dash doesn't always work, and 64_ARM gives the same sluggish crash report on every startup.
+It's best for an old i386 in the shop where most of your projects actually happen.

+Unity is a lot more stable than GNOME, and it's from Canonical and is intended for the OS.
+But if we wanted to look at the same ten icons all day we would use Windows, and "can't catch me" notifications exist nowhere else in the known metaverse—the Post Office, Gmail, mom, Xfce and all other Ubuntu desktops—all else lets you acknowledge messages, but not Unity.
+And gradiants require too much serotonin to look at while your counting pixels for a logo.
+The Vubuntu Desktop script fixed this.

+Xfce, speaking of gradiants, is very VERY minimalist.
+So, it's ideal for work in the live booth.
+Dark desktop themes are good for that, enter Cyanogen inspired theming. (wink, grin) Graybird, Numix, and darkness is good OOB where stability via simplicity is a marketable need.

+KDE, in short: Too much fiberglass on wooden chasis.
+They have the stability-pioneering balance of BMW, always in the fray.
+If it manages to be stable and play well with others, then there isn't really anything to change.
+But, it won't be in the live booth anytime soon... until the Antagonist loses his job trying to prove otherwise.
+Kubuntu has a lot of uses, beyond mom and the art class, which is why many of its settings are included in Vrk's USB backup settings script.

+Mint was my first Ubuntu install back in the 13.04 days.
+Haven't done much since.
+But, its desktop is geared to work OOB.
+And, that's probably the main angle of most other distros.
+So, I don't mess.

+###### You can add for other distros
+I don't have time to try them all.
+I've been too busy inking.
+Feel free to pull-request a good setting script in the installvubuntu-desktop surfer for your favorite Desktop.
+If you have 1. the $DESKTOP_SESSION if test 2. stay within style and scope of the other desktop-specific settings, I will probalby include it.
+Note, only Unity gets so elaborate because only Unity needs to.
+If you think another desktop env should be included elaborately, tell me why in the notes and I'll learn from you.

 #### 3. Verber™ Web/Email server "cloud control" app engine for hosting
 This part of the project contains several bash scripts called "serfs" that automatically set parameters, install, control, and manage web apps from the command line.
 Each serf contains instructions within the file.